About Our Chapter

 - Parliamentarian: Christine Morrell

-- Vice President Chapter Engagement and Inclusion (formerly Vice President Patroness Activities): Debi Ohman
+- Vice President Chapter Engagement and Inclusion: Debi Ohman

 Through our service, our annual events, and our program’s Six-Year Plan, National Charity League, Inc. Orange/Villa Park Chapter promotes cultural values and traditions that help shape our members and strengthen our commitment to the community.